zhifengkoh/resize_artboard/README.md

 - A resized artboard is never moved or repositioned; only its content is moved
 - Resize multiple selected artboards at once
-- (Upcoming) Resize all artboards on the page or in the project
+- Resize all artboards on the current page

 ### License & Version

-Version 0.3
+Version 1.0

 MIT License